 If you are applying to study a nursing or midwifery course at City in Clearing and are successful at the initial application stage you will be invited to come in for a Selection Day.
-Selection Days will take place in the days immediately following A-level results day and are a requirement on courses that offer placements with the National Health Service (NHS).
+Selection Days will take place in the days immediately following A-level results day and are a requirement on courses that offer clinical placements with the National Health Service (NHS).

 As well as meeting academic requirements for the course, shortlisted applicants for our undergraduate radiography degrees will be asked to participate in a telephone interview to help us find out more about you, why you want to study radiography and your suitability for the course.

 If your telephone interview is successful you will be invited to attend a Radiography Open Day at City, where as well as finding out more about the course and having a chance to view our impressive facilities, your documents will be checked to ensure we can make you an offer to study on the course.
 If you apply for the course and are successful at the interview stage, it is important that you are available to attend an Open Day.